Germany's "Oper!-Award" names the tops – and the flops | DW | 01.12.2020

 Best Stage Direction went to the German director Tobias Kratzer, confirming the wide success and acclaim already yielded by his interpretation of Richard Wagner's opera Tannhäuser at the 2019 Bayreuth Festival.
 A play within a play, integrating the Bayreuth Festspielhaus and the festival's rich and checkered history into the action, it was praised, in the jury's words, as a "clever, interpretative piece of entertainment."

-Few productions in Bayreuth in recently have been as warmly applauded as was Tobias Kratzer's "Tannhäuser"
+Few productions in Bayreuth in recent years have been as warmly applauded as was Tobias Kratzer's "Tannhäuser"

 The Vienna Philharmonic was named Best Orchestra on the strength of its performances at the Salzburg Festival, including those in the summer of 2020 during the coronavirus season.
 The festival itself took top honors as Best Festival.
 Stage director Hans Neuenfels earned the Lifetime Achievement Award.